-Formulating Collective Action Objectives, Refining Action Areas, Establishing Desired Outcomes, and Exploring Geographic Scope and Scale collaborative, or integrative-will inform your objectives.
-Moreover, gaining clarity on these objectives is critical as they represent the requests you will be making of the collective action participants.
-For example, a collective action process objective focused on expanding the understanding of problems and solutions (a core aspect of informative collective action) will ask participants to share knowledge and be open to gaining a new appreciation of water-related challenges and solutions.
-Alternatively, an objective focused on expanding the availability of resources to support change (a core aspect of collaborative or integrative collective action) will ask participants to play a direct role in on-the-ground problem solving.
-Clarity on these objectives will aid your internal and external communications, as well as bring greater clarity to the expectations for participation.
-Examples of collective action objectives are listed in the box below.
-In the example of sedimentation caused by agricultural operators with collective action opportunities initially constrained by lack of interest, initial collective action objectives could focus on information sharing geared to creating a better understanding of problems and solutions.
+Formulating Collective Action Process Intentions: Your reasons for interacting with the interested parties will influence how you structure other aspects of your process and the discussions you will have.
+Formulating your intentions clearly is critical, as they underlie the requests you will be making of the collective action participants.
+For example, if your intent is to focus on expanding the understanding of problems and solutions (a core aspect of informative collective action), then you will ask participants to share knowledge and be open to gaining a new appreciation of water-related challenges and solutions.
+Alternatively, if you intend to focus on expanding the availability of resources to support change (a core aspect of collaborative or integrative collective action), then you will ask participants to play a direct role in the implementation of on-the-ground problem-solving measures.
+Clarity on these intentions will aid your internal and external communications, as well as bring greater clarity to the expectations for participation.
+Examples of collective action intentions are listed in the box below.